125 Classic Tags

 - Bob Valcourt: (1) Bob regretfully forgot his shirt for our NED District Contest Set forcing our Assistant Director to wear different clothes.

-- John Woodhouse: (1) During the NED Fall District Contest, John tripped over himself whilst attempted serious choreography.
+- John Woodhouse: (2) During the NED Fall District Contest, John tripped over himself whilst attempted serious choreography.
 Quickest turn around time in NBC History!
+The second time, John forgot the award that he was supposed to present!

 - Norm Dupont: (2)